6Hossam-Ali9/next_graphql_blog/README.md

 ## Deployment

-You can have a look on the website from [here](https://next-graphql-blog-pi.vercel.app/)
+You can have a look on the website from [here](https://next-graphql-blog-pi.vercel.app/) and also leave a comment so I can see it and publish it